-A simple bucket pump is similar to the lift-Disc pump without the use of a pipe to draw the liquid.
-Conventional bucket pumps are used in remote village where there is no electricity and low water content in the ground.
+Bucket Pump: A simple bucket pump is similar to the lift-Disc pump without the use of a pipe to draw the liquid.
+Conventional bucket pumps are used in a remote village where there is no electricity and low water content in the ground.

-Historically bucket pumps were used in old turbine ships and now used as a high pressure complex bucket pump for lubrication.
-Modern bucket pump is used on ship to insert or disperse a predefined volume of Greece or lube oil while the pump’s plunger is operated.
+Historically bucket pumps were used in old turbine ships and now used as a high-pressure complex bucket pump for lubrication.
+The modern bucket pump is used on a ship to insert or disperse a predefined volume of Greece or lube oil while the pump’s plunger is operated.

 Construction and working

 When the handle arrangement is up & submerged in the fluid, this section get filled up with the fluid.
-When the handle is pressed, a low pressure is created below the piston which further suck in the liquid and then trap into the piston cylinder.
+When the handle is pressed, low pressure is created below the piston which further sucks in the liquid and then traps into the piston cylinder.
 When the handle is moved upward.

-As the name suggest ‘Semi-Rotary’, which means the pump only move in an arc and not fully rotate , these pump are used on small off-shore vessel to pump small quantity of fluid.
+As the name suggests ‘Semi-Rotary’, which means the pump only moves in an arc and not fully rotates, these pumps are used on the small off-shore vessel to pump a small quantity of fluid.

 - Used for bilge pumping

-- Topping up of diesel oil, lube oil, crankcase of diesel engine with lube oil
+- Topping up of diesel oil, lube oil, crankcase of a diesel engine with lube oil

 - To pump gasoline, bio-diesel, ethanol blends.